Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Methodology

 \subsection{The choice of balanced bipartite graphs}

-Three kinds of balanced bipartite graphs will be studied.
+Three kinds of balanced bipartite graphs are investigated.
 The first set consists of all graphs for $n=4$, both with and without pair constraints.
 The impact of adding one or two pairs of nodes with no additional type constraints will also be evaluated.
-The second set is provided by the 20 historical UEFA Champions League seasons between 2003/04 and 2022/23.
-The third set contains the graph given by the 2017/18 Champions League Round of 16 (such that set $U$ contains the runners-up), and seven graphs of the same flavour.
+The second set is provided by the 21 historical UEFA Champions League seasons between 2003/04 and 2023/24.
+The third set contains the graph corresponding to the 2017/18 Champions League Round of 16 (where set $U$ contains the runners-up since their degree sequence is lexicographically higher), and seven graphs of the same pattern.

+For $n = 4$, Figure~\ref{Fig1} presents the 31 possible graphs $G_{1}$--$G_{31}$ with pair constraints if the type of each node and its pair is different.
+The last four graphs ($G_{28}$--$G_{31}$) have valid assignments only if $n \geq 5$.
+These graphs may represent the draw of quarterfinals in a sports tournament, where four group winners and four runners-up should be matched such that teams from the same group cannot play against each other and no group contains more than one team of each type.

+For $n = 4$, Figure~\ref{Fig2} presents all the 20 possible graphs $H_{1}$--$H_{31}$ without pair constraints.
+Their labelling follows the graphs $G_{1}$--$G_{31}$, for instance, $H_{12-14}$ can be obtained from either $G_{12}$, or $G_{13}$, or $G_{14}$ by removing the pair constraints.
+These graphs may represent the draw of quarterfinals in a sports tournament, where four group winners and four runners-up should be matched such that teams from the same group are allowed to play against each other but no group contained more than one team from each type.

+Finally, Figure~\ref{Fig3} shows eight graphs, all representing possible outcomes in the UEFA Champions League Round of 16.
+From at most two national associations, five clubs can play in the group stage: five German (Spanish) teams have participated in the 2022/23 (2023/24) season.